Wi-sc/GenMesh/README.md

 ## Acknowledgement
 Part of the renderings (13 catergories over 16) are downloaded from [3D-R2N2](https://github.com/chrischoy/3D-R2N2).
 Thanks for their releasing.

+## Citation
+If you find our work useful, please cite our paper. :smile:
 ```
 @ARTICLE{10138738,
   author={Yang, Xianghui and Lin, Guosheng and Zhou, Luping},